Undergraduate Research and Inquiry Grants

 Posters at the Capitol Travel Awards

-The inaugural Undergraduate Research Posters at the Capitol will be held at the Florida State Capitol Complex in downtown Tallahassee on February 10th, 2020.
-At this event, up to three undergraduate researchers from universities and colleges across the state will present their research in a poster format; they will also have the opportunity to interact with legislative members from their representative districts.
+The second Undergraduate Research Posters at the Capitol will be held at the Florida State Capitol Complex in downtown Tallahassee on Jan.
+19 and 20, 2022.
+At this event, up to four undergraduate researchers from universities and colleges across the state will present their research in a poster format; they will also have the opportunity to interact with legislative members from their representative districts.
 Our main mission in hosting this event is to encourage the visibility and viability of undergraduate research, while also providing high-achieving students a space to engage directly in the political process.
 Students chosen for this opportunity will also be available to network with other researchers from across the state at a reception and take a tour of the Capitol building.
 This is a highly prestigious award.
 Applications must be submitted by Nov.
-15.
+1, 2021.